 Keep away from children.

 These parts are small and if swallowed by a child, they can cause choking.
-Failure to do so could result in death or serious injury.

 For normal operation after replacing the battery

 Observe the following precautions to prevent accidents:

 - Always work with dry hands.
 Moisture may cause the battery to rust. - Do not touch or move any other component inside the remote control. - Do not bend either of the battery terminals.